outrunnl/dbcollect/INSTRUCTIONS.md

 * Python-argparse (is usually included in the Python distribution except for very old versions)
 * Enterprise Linux 6, 7 or 8, Solaris 11, IBM AIX 7
 * Some free space in /tmp
-* Oracle RDBMS 10g or higher (optional)
+* Oracle RDBMS 11g or higher (optional)
 * Diagnostics pack license OR statspack configured on the database(s)
-* Access to the 'oracle' special user ('root' not required)
+* Access to the 'oracle' special user or dba privileges ('root' not required)
-* Database instances up and running and listed in /etc/oratab or /var/opt/oracle/oratab (Solaris) OR detectable via ORACLE_HOMES listed in the Oracle Inventory
+* Database instances up and running (opened read/write required for AWR/Statspack)
-* SYS credentials (hence the 'oracle' user requirement)
+* SYS credentials (hence the 'oracle' or dba user requirement)

 ### Linux